joel122002/plutus/README.md

 │   │               README.md
 │   │               User.java
 ```
-You can download the mysql-connector from [Maven Repository](https://mvnrepository.com/artifact/mysql/mysql-connector-java/)
+You can download sqlite-jdbc from [Maven Repository](https://mvnrepository.com/artifact/org.xerial/sqlite-jdbc/)

 The Credentials.java file contains all the credentials to connect to MySQL.
 Here is a demo